 You can type directly in the text field, the Script Assistant will help you finding the expression you search for.
 The topic Script Language explains this in more detail.

-You can put as much text in one of the scripting fields as you like, but for keeping a good overview, using Macros and Functions is recommended for sophisticated scripts
+You can enter as much text in one of the scripting fields as you like.
+For sophisticated scripts, Macros and Functions allow you to keep a good overview.

 See here a list of all commands.